dolliars/clock.c/README.md

-A simple clock, written in C. It outputs the current date and time every minute.
+I'm taking over this simple clock, written in C that outputs the current date and time every minute.

-To build:
+Apparently, to build:

 	cc -o clock clock.c